Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 The good news is that you can use almost any cut of beef to make beef jerky, even filet mignon, and ground beef.
 The bad news is, that it may not turn out like the beef jerky you are envisioning in your head, so it’s best to stick to the cuts on this list for your jerky-making endeavors.

-Final Thoughts on Beef Jerky Meats
+Final Thoughts on Best Beef for Jerky

 Overall, making your own beef jerky isn’t too difficult, as long as you start with the right cuts of meat.
 Whether you are looking for something tender, or maybe something with a bit more flavor, pectoral, lifter, top round, and bottom round cuts generally work best for jerky making.